 COME WEAVE WITH US

-Click the rug to see the list of looms and projects.
+Click here to see the list of looms and projects.

 Click to see more pictures of day weaving students and their finished projects.